GoDaddy Inc. (GDDY) Is Now En Route to Higher Prices

 GoDaddy Inc. (GDDY) Insider Activity

 A total of 28 insider transactions have happened at GoDaddy Inc. (GDDY) in the last six months, with sales accounting for 16 and purchases happening 12 times.
-The most recent transaction is an insider sale by Lau Michele,the company’sChief Legal Officer.
-SEC filings show that Lau Michele sold 277 shares of the company’s common stock on May 02 at a price of $74.96 per share for a total of $20763.0.
-Following the sale, the insider now owns 80322.0 shares.
+The most recent transaction is an insider sale by Bhutani Amanpal Singh,the company’sChief Executive Officer.
+SEC filings show that Bhutani Amanpal Singh sold 3,117 shares of the company’s common stock on Jun 02 at a price of $75.37 per share for a total of $0.23 million.
+Following the sale, the insider now owns 0.28 million shares.

-GoDaddy Inc. disclosed in a document filed with the SEC on May 02 that Daddario Nick (Chief Accounting Officer) sold a total of 90 shares of the company’s common stock.
-The trade occurred on May 02 and was made at $74.96 per share for $6746.0.
-Following the transaction, the insider now directly holds 21063.0 shares of the GDDY stock.
+GoDaddy Inc. disclosed in a document filed with the SEC on Jun 02 that McCaffrey Mark (Chief Financial Officer) sold a total of 812 shares of the company’s common stock.
+The trade occurred on Jun 02 and was made at $75.37 per share for $61198.0.
+Following the transaction, the insider now directly holds 92609.0 shares of the GDDY stock.

 GoDaddy Inc. (GDDY): Who are the competitors?

-The company’s main competitors (and peers) include Edgio Inc. (EGIO) that is trading -84.48% down over the past 12 months and LivePerson Inc. (LPSN) that is -77.41% lower over the same period.
-Marchex Inc. (MCHX) is 1.53% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Edgio Inc. (EGIO) that is trading -81.34% down over the past 12 months and LivePerson Inc. (LPSN) that is -78.07% lower over the same period.
+Marchex Inc. (MCHX) is -0.50% down on the 1-year trading charts.